-If you're like me, the idea of curly bangs used to bring up imagery of flashdance or your mom and aunties in their wedding photos.
-Today however, bangs are seen as more modern than retro, and every year more women with all different hair types are rocking the look in trendy ways.
+If you're like me, the idea of curly bangs used to bring up imagery of "Flashdance" or mom and aunties in their wedding photos.
+Today, however, bangs are seen as more modern than retro, and every year more women with all different hair types are rocking the look in trendy ways.

 - Style them separately.
 Not much unlike how you would take care of your dog differently than you would a cat, your bangs sometimes need specialized care.
 My bangs for instance, need to be brushed and styled while wet so they keep their curl and don't frizz, whereas the rest of my hair can be styled while damp.
 I usually style my hair as soon as I get out of the shower, focusing on my bangs first so they are still wet, and then moving onto the rest of my hair.
 Additionally, I often finger coil some hairs in my bangs and leave the rest of my hair to do its own thing.
 I have found that when my bangs have ringlet curls, the rest of my hair doesn't matter as much.